samanthaahn/food-critics/README.md

 ## Contributing
 All dishes were taken from Southern Living which can be found here: https://www.southernliving.com/food/dinner/20-minute-dinner-ideas

-A huge thank you to Bryan our professor and Shawn our TA for always helping us.
-Also a big thank you to Alexis San Javior my tutor for always supporting me!
+A huge thank you to Bryan our professor and Shawn our TA for always helping us!

 ## Tests
 N/A